Last updated on March 13, 2026

 Urza's Saga | Illustration by Titus Lunter

 Magic is a game of variance, and searching for a specific card you want in a given moment can turn the tide of the game in your favor.
-This effect is called “tutoring” thanks to Demonic Tutor, and you can tutor in all colors nowadays.
+The first MTG card with this effect was Demonic Tutor, and since then “tutoring” is part of the Magic slang.

-Today I’m looking at the best ways to tutor without color since all decks can use these.
-Colorless tutors are ranked based on their relevance in the decks they’re in, and a lot of them see eternal play of some sort.
+Today I’m looking at the best colorless cards in Magic.
+Colorless tutors are ranked based on their relevance in the decks they’re in (and, since they are colorless, all decks can use these); a lot of the cards in this ranking see Eternal play of some sort.

 Let’s get into it!